Benefits of College membership

 - NZCCP hosted continuing education events at a discounted rate

-- Get free professional indemnity insurance with the Medical Protection Society (MPS).
+- Get free professional indemnity with the Medical Protection Society (MPS).
 MPS also facilitates a free EAP style counselling service for members who may be having difficulties or issues in their personal or professional lives.

 - Free access to 25 video recordings/year of the work of master therapists and different therapeutic approachesfrom Psychotherapy.Net for ongoing Continuing Professional Development.

 - Free access to ProQuest's Health Research Premium Collection Central,the world’s most varied collection of health sciences literature.

 - Meet potential employers

 - Annual scholarships and student prizes at our annual conference

 - Join a branch or national committee and play a role in determining the future of the profession, and to meet clinical psychologists from your region and learn about their areas of work